voidfiles/rachelbublitz.com/content/plays.markdown

 Julie would love to have a great first day working the Customer Service desk at Target, but maybe not as much as flirting with Frank, the employee assigned to train her.
 As the two discuss a possible date their personal lives become more and more clear, which leads to awkward territory.

-*Really Adult* was a [Actors Theatre of Louisville](https://actorstheatre.org/) 2017 Heideman Finalist.
+*Really Adult* was an [Actors Theatre of Louisville](https://actorstheatre.org/) 2017 Heideman Finalist.

 ### *Reading Babar in 2070*